andrelreis/dissertacao/README.md

-# dissertacao
+# Dissertação

-Repositório com os arquivos com a parte escrita da dissertação de mestrado desenvolvida no ON-MCTI
+Arquivo que conterá a parte escrita do projeto desenvolvido para a candidatura a obtenção do título de mestre no ON-MCTI.